Snow depths & avalanche bulletin

 Updated daily: all information on avalanche danger and snow conditions in our region.

-Areas close to the tree line as well as above the tree line: Winter sport participants can release avalanches easily.
-Avalanches can in some cases penetrate deep layers and reach large size, in particular on west, north and east facing slopes.
-The avalanche prone locations are numerous.
-Individual avalanche prone locations are to be found also on southeast, south and southwest facing slopes above approximately 2600 m.
-Caution is to be exercised in particular in little used terrain, as well as at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
-Remotely triggered avalanches are possible.
+Additionally in isolated cases avalanches can be released in near-ground layers and reach large size in isolated cases.
+The avalanche prone locations are to be found in particular on very steep west, north and east facing slopes above approximately 2000 m.
+Such avalanche prone locations are rare but are barely recognisable.
+Caution is to be exercised in particular at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.